tmtsoftware/esw/docs/src/main/sequencersandscripts/sequencer.md

 a Sequencer can receive and process is a Sequence, which can contain 1 or more Sequence Commands.
 Note that a Sequence with only 1 Sequence Command is still wrapped in a Sequence message.

-There is one more term: **Observing Block**.
-The Observing Block is an SOSS type that is usually defined as the "smallest schedulable science entity".
-The Observing Block describes the observation using high level terms, and may contain a sequence of exposures, such as dither patterns.
-A Sequence is created from the Observing Block, including acquisition and configuration steps, before it is sent to the OCS.
+There is one more term: **Observation Block**.
+The Observation Block is operational concept that is usually defined as the "smallest schedulable science entity".
+The Observation Block describes the observation using high level terms, and may contain a sequence of exposures, such as dither patterns.
+A Sequence is created from the Observation Block, including acquisition and configuration steps, before it is sent to the OCS.

 In the OMO architecture, the Sequencer does most of its work in a scripting environment.
 For OCS, "scripting" means that the code of the Script is easier to write and update without requiring installation of a